-The Overview Report gives you a look at the overall performance of all the social profiles in your project.
-At the top are your controls to select the company and date range to focus on, with three main actionable sources of data:
+The Social Media Tracker Overview Report gives you a look at the overall performance of all the social profiles in your project.
+At the top are your controls to select the company and date range to focus on:

-By default, the tool will have your main company in the company selector, and the date range set to the past 7 days.
+By default, the tool will have your main company in the company selector, and the date range set to the past 30 days.
 You can change these settings with the blue “Company” drop down and the calendar at the top of the reports in this tool.
-The Company selector in the Overview will let you pick a single company to focus on and in certain reports, like Facebook Posts or Twitter Tweets, you are able to select “All profiles” to compare data from all of the companies in your project.
+The Company selector in the Overview will let you pick a single company to focus on.

 Setting the Date Range

-Adjusting the date range with the calendar drop will customize the time range for data in all of the reports in the tool.
+Adjusting the date range with the calendar will customize the time range for data in all of the reports in the tool.
 For example, if you want to analyze activity on a single day from the beginning of your campaign, open the calendar and select the specific day.
-Or, if you want to see activity over a four month period, enter the first and last date of the custom period in the calendar drop down.
-The limit to this feature is that you can only view data dating back seven days before the date that your project began.
-So if you created a new Social Media Tracker campaign on August 31st of 2016, you would be able to see data from August 24th, 2016.
+Or, if you want to see activity over a four-month period, enter the first and last date of the custom period in the calendar dropdown.

 The top of the Overview will show the select company’s audience size, activity (posting activity) and engagement on each channel.
 You can sort this graph with the column headers; Audience, Activity, and Engagement.
 This is an easy way to see where a company has the biggest audience, where they post most frequently and where they see the most engagement.

-Notice above how the arrows in the graph for New York Times indicate positive growth in their Twitter, Facebook, Instagram, and YouTube audiences, but a decrease in Google Plus audience.
-This was analyzing a 7 day period, so the change indicates a difference from the previous week’s totals.
+Notice above how the arrows in the graph for NY Times indicate positive growth in all of their audiences, but a decrease in Youtube posts and Facebook Engagement.
+This was analyzing a 30 day period, so the change indicates a difference from the previous month’s totals.

 The Top Content section shows your competition’s most engaging posts over the given time frame.
-You’ll see the top Tweet, Facebook post, Instagram picture, YouTube video, and Google Plus update based on engagement.
+You’ll see the top posts on Facebook, Twitter, Instagram, and Pinterest based on engagement.
 The posts can be sorted (1) by Total Engagement or Engagement Rate.
 Total Engagement will tell you which post had the biggest overall impact, and Engagement Rate will tell you which post had the biggest impact relative to the size of their audience.

 From here you can identify which competitor gets the most audience interaction and gather ideas for what to talk about on your own channel.
 Click on “view all __ posts” (2) to open a Posts report for the corresponding channel.
 In a Posts report you can see all of the posts that your competitors published over the select time frame.